|Best Overall||Brother Wireless High-Speed Desktop Document Scanner||SEE IT||

-- Best all-in-one office scanner for photos and docs: Brother Wireless High-Speed Desktop Document Scanner
+- Best overall: Brother Wireless High-Speed Desktop Document Scanner

-- Best handheld document scanner: Epson WorkForce ES-50 Portable Sheet-Fed Document Scanner
+- Best handheld: Epson WorkForce ES-50 Portable Sheet-Fed Document Scanner

 - Best photo scanner: Epson Perfection V600 Color Photo, Image, Film, Negative & Document Scanner

-- Best document scanner with a feeder: Xerox DocuMate 3125 Duplex Document Scanner
+- Best with a feeder: Xerox D35 Duplex Document Scanner

-- Best cheap document scanner: Brother DS-640 Compact Mobile Document Scanner
+- Best budget: Brother DS-640 Compact Mobile Document Scanner

-Best All-In-One Office Scanner: Brother Wireless High-Speed Desktop Document Scanner
+Best overall: Brother Wireless High-Speed Desktop Document Scanner

 This Brother office scanner handles photos and documents with a resolution up to 1200 x 1200 interpolated and 600 x 600 optical.
 Document scanning is made easier by dual-sided scanning, while photo scanning is enhanced thanks to a number of image optimization features that can even remove blemishes.

-Best Handheld Document Scanner: Epson WorkForce ES-50 Portable Sheet-Fed Document Scanner
+Best handheld: Epson WorkForce ES-50 Portable Sheet-Fed Document Scanner

 Great for scanning receipts and paper, this Epson handheld document scanner can scan documents in the blink of an eye.
 It also comes with helpful software that allows you to upload your scans straight to the cloud while also collating and labeling them.
 No batteries or power supplies here as a handy USB connection serves as a charger.